ryancwalsh/donation_matcher_contract/README.md

 near state $MATCHER1 |  sed -n "s/.*formattedAmount: '\([^\\]*\).*'/\1/p"
 ```

-(Matcher1 should now only have 7 committed to this Recipient.
-The CLI/Explorer should now also show Matcher1's balance as ~13.)
+(Matcher1 should now only have 0.298 committed to this Recipient.
+The CLI/Explorer should now also show Matcher1's balance as 0.002 more than it was.)

 ```
 near call $CONTRACT donate "{\"recipient\": \"$RECIPIENT\"}" --accountId $DONOR --deposit 4 --gas 300000000000000